GaryHilares/GaryHilares/README.md

 - 📙 Currently, I'm learning backend development with Python and Django.
 - ♟️🎵 I also love to play chess and listen to music.
-- ✉️ Write to my email in the contact section if you have an interesting project in which you need help.
-If I can, I'll be delighted to help you!
+- ✉️ For any inquiries, please email me to [garystriving@gmail.com](emailto:garystriving@gmail.com).

 *Visit my archived repositories [here](https://github.com/GaryStrivingArchive).*